About

 distributions, so what is the point of this?
 The value of

-cases for the software.
+the software.

 Spatial example